 If a trip on the Pere Marquette Rail-Trail leaves you in love with this route, you are not alone.
-The Pere Marquette is one of the most heavily used trails in Michigan (the section between Midland and Clare), according to a 2002 Michigan State University study.
-The serene, paved corridor welcomes all non-motorized users, including equestrians on an adjacent path for approximately 5 miles between State Route 18 and Coleman Road.
+The Pere Marquette is one of the most heavily used trails in Michigan.
+The serene, paved corridor welcomes all non-motorized users, including equestrians on an adjacent path for approximately 5 miles between the community of Coleman and State Route 18 (N. Castor Road).
 There are numerous access points along the trail, as well as benches for trail users to rest and take in the beautiful scenery of maple and pine trees.

-For the Pere Marquette Rail-Trail portion, kick off your trip in downtown Midland at the Tridge, a unique three-way bridge located at the confluence of the Tittabawassee and Chippewa rivers.
-Stay straight to follow the rail-trail all the way to Clare.
-One section leads to the Chippewassee Park.
+Kick off your trip in downtown Midland at the Tridge, a unique three-way bridge located at the confluence of the Tittabawassee and Chippewa rivers.
+The Chippewa Trail extends west from the Tridge, traveling 4 miles to the Chippewa Nature Center.
+Go north to instead follow the Pere Marquette Rail-Trail all the way to Clare.

 The town of Sanford is at mile 8.4 and is a good spot for a lunch break.
 It has shops and restaurants as well as Sanford Village Park, where you can dip a fishing line or a canoe into the Tittabawassee River.
 If you are up for a 0.25-mile side trip, head north and cross Saginaw Road to reach Sanford Lake County Park, which has a beach, pavilions, boat launch and playground.

-Just ahead at mile 9.3 is Veterans Memorial Park, which features 180-year-old red and white pines.
-The Pine Haven Recreation Area, located at 8 Mile Road, has 8 miles of trails for hiking, mountain biking and cross-country skiing.
+Just ahead at mile 9.3 is Veterans Memorial Park, which features red and white pines that are more than 200 years old.
+The Pine Haven Recreation Area, located at 8 Mile Road, has 8 miles of trails for hiking, mountain biking, and cross-country skiing.

-You can end your journey in Clare or carry on along the Pere Marquette State Trail.
-Because of bridge work, in Clare, you'll have to take a new, wide, on-road bike lane and some city streets for about 2 miles before meeting up with the western segment (the Pere Marquette State Trail), which goes all the way to Baldwin.
-From Clare, the trail traverses beautiful woodlands and fields and passes nearby wetlands, showcasing wildflowers and streams.
+In Clare, you can continue your journey on the Pere Marquette State Trail by taking a wide, on-road bike lane and some city streets for 1.5 miles before meeting up with the 53-mile crushed-stone pathway, which goes all the way to Baldwin.

-To start in Midland, from the intersection of State Route M-20 and Business Route M-10 go east on Buttles St.reet/ State Route M-20 for 3 blocks to Ashman Street.
+To start in Midland, from the intersection of State Route 20 and Business Route 10, go east on Buttles Street/ State Route 20 for 3 blocks to Ashman Street.
 Turn right and follow the street right to the trailhead, which has plenty of parking and restroom facilities.